Ken Dixon

-Kenneth John Dixon (born October 17, 1960), is a former professional baseball player who pitched in Major League Baseball from 1984 to 1987.
+Kenneth John Dixon (born October 17, 1960), is an American former professional baseball player who pitched in Major League Baseball from 1984 to 1987.
 He was drafted in 1980 by the Baltimore Orioles in the third round out of Amherst County High School.
 Dixon played for the Orioles before being traded to the Seattle Mariners for Mike Morgan, though he never pitched in the majors thereafter.

 Pro career

 Ken Dixon was drafted by the Baltimore Orioles in the third round of the 1980 Amateur Draft. from there Baltimore assigned Dixon to the Bluefield Orioles, the rookie league affiliate in the Appalachian League.
 From there Dixon had a bumpy ride going from rookie league to single A ball and recording a 6–14 record for his efforts.
 Despite compiling losing records as a pitcher for the Orioles affiliate in Charlotte and their triple A affiliate, the Rochester Red Wings, Dixon impressed with his strike outs.
 So impressive was Dixon, that when he played for the Orioles affiliate in Charlotte, on nights he pitched they handed out "K" cards to fans to hold up every time he struck out a batter.
 Between Charlotte and Rochester combined, Dixon fanned 107 batters.

 Dixon made his major league debut in 1984, appearing in just two games, compiling a 4.16 ERA and striking out 8.
 Baltimore was impressed enough that they promoted him from Charlotte, skipping a return to Triple A Rochester, as in Double A ball, Dixon compiled a 16–8 record while striking out 211 batters.
 Dixon spent the entire 1985 season with Baltimore, winning eight, losing four, and striking out 108 batters.
 In July 1986, Dixon was part of a wild brawl between Baltimore and the Chicago White Sox.
 It all started after Orioles catcher Rick Dempsey was plunked by White Sox pitcher Gene Nelson.
 Dempsey tossed off his batters helmet and charged after Nelson.
 Dixon, who was Baltimore's starting pitcher for the game, got into an altercation with White Sox coach Doug Rader and the men exchanged punches.
 When the melee was finally over, Dixon, Dempsey, and radar were ejected.
 Orioles manager Earl Weaver, sticking up for Dixon, played the game under protest, accusing the umpires of signaling out Dixon when other players were also fighting, and the fact that they did not eject Nelson, whose hitting of Dempsey touched off the brawl to start with.
 The following season he went 11–13 with 170 strike outs, but was beginning to suffer from shoulder ailments.
 He was assigned to Rochester to work out his issues in 1987 and put together a 4–0 record before he returned to the majors.